Amoxicillin Rash: Signs, Side Effects, and Treatment

 Talk to a Doctor About an Amoxicillin Rash

-If you have an amoxicillin rash, you should talk to a doctor right away about whether to keep taking the medication or not.
+If you have an amoxicillin rash, you should talk to a doctor immediately about whether to keep taking the medication.
 They may switch you to a different antibiotic, and they may be able to tell you whether you are experiencing a harmless amoxicillin rash or a potentially dangerous allergic reaction.

-You do not have to go into your doctor’s office just for a rash.
+You do not have to visit your doctor’s office just for a rash.
 You can have an online video appointment with one of the licensed doctors at PlushCare.

-You will show the online doctor the rash, tell them when it started, discuss your medical history (including why you were prescribed amoxicillin), and talk about any medications you take.
+You will show the online doctor the rash, tell them when it started, discuss your medical history (including why you were prescribed amoxicillin), and discuss any medications you take.

 If appropriate, the physician can electronically send a prescription to your pharmacy for a different antibiotic or a topical medication to help reduce the itching.

-To get started with PlushCare, click here.
-You can schedule an appointment at a convenient time and find out what to do about your amoxicillin rash.
+To get started with PlushCare, you can book an appointment at a convenient time and learn what to do about your amoxicillin rash.

 Read More About Amoxicillin Rashes